-In using the phrase ‘the great unwahsed’ I’m not referring to the young Steve Jobs, infrequent bathers discussed in the New York Times, or even the rather disparaging term coined by the Victorian novelist and playwright Edward Bulwer-Lytton ~ who ultimately led to that phrase “in was a dark and stormy nigh’ being immortalised by none other than Charlie Brown’s dog Snoopy.
+In using the phrase ‘the great unwashed’ I’m not referring to the young Steve Jobs, infrequent bathing discussed in the New York Times, or even the rather disparaging term coined by the Victorian novelist and playwright Edward Bulwer-Lytton ~ who ultimately led to that phrase “it was a dark and stormy night’ being immortalized by none other than Charlie Brown’s dog Snoopy.
 (You should check out more about comic book legends and the back story to that doggy author)

 But for me ‘the great unwashed’ and the proverbial ‘dark and stormy night’ may well be referring to the rubbish tip that is the internet.
 Wander in there too long, and you will indeed have a dirty mind and body

 Seriously though, this is exactly why teachers need to take such a considered approach as to how to integrate technology tools and digital resources into their learning and teaching environments.
 It’s also why such initiatives as Wikipedia have served to teach us how to share and participate in the curation of information.
 Wikipedia has come of age just when we need it to.

 That makes perfect sense.
 Through user-generated efforts, Wikipedia is comprehensive, current, and far and away the most trustworthy Web resource of its kind.
 It is not the bottom layer of authority, nor the top, but in fact the highest layer without formal vetting.
 In this unique role, it therefore serves as an ideal bridge between the validated and unvalidated Web.

 Teachers have also been using tools like Diigo and Evernote to show students how to ‘annotate’ the web and share information.
 While this works well on the smaller scale, it does not match the venture that Wikipedia represents.